daedalus-ode/Notes/College/RISCV/Instructions (ISAs).md

 	- PC relative
 ## Procedures in Computer Hardware
 - Put the parameters to pass to the subroutine(procedure) into the argument register (a0 - a7)
+- After a subroutine (procedure), the register values which were backed up into the stack memory is retrieved creating the concept of localisation of variables in a function
+## Stack
+- SP - Stack Pointer used to indicate the allocated memory used by the stack
+- LIFO architecture
+- No dedicated instructions for pushing and popping in a stack.
+We use the same `lw` and `sw` instructions

 # External links
 - [Excalidraw](../Assets/COD.excalidraw)
 	>1.
 To open excalidraw files, download the the `.excalidraw` file and head to the [site](https://excalidraw.com/)